Becoming A Section 8 Landlord: A Guide

 2. Landlord Fills Out A Request For Tenancy Approval Form

 Landlords must complete a request for tenancy approval (RTA/RFTA) form detailing information about the unit, whether it be rent, the address, utility costs or all the above.
-You can usually find the form on your local PHA website.
+The form can usually be found on the local PHA website.

 While renting to Section 8 tenants requires an extra step or two, they’re still tenants.
 That means landlords have the same responsibilities.
 So, while the PHA screens participants, landlords should go through with their regular screening process as well.